pybee/sealang/README.rst

 Other platforms
 ~~~~~~~~~~~~~~~

-There's nothing OS X specific about Sealang; the instructions for those platforms should be analogous to the OS X instructions.
-If you develop build instructions for
-a platform, please `submit a pull request`_.
+The instructions for installing on other platforms should be analogous.
+If you develop build instructions for a platform, please `submit a pull request`_.

 Usage
 -----